 **Helpful tips and common mistakes

-The inspiration behind these chickpea fritters was one of my favorite vegetarian side dishes, falafels.
-I decided to give the original falafel a twist by adding chili flakes, lemon zest and fresh herbs.
+The inspiration behind these chickpea fritters with salsa verde was one of my favorite vegetarian side dishes, falafels.
+I decided to give the original falafel a twist by adding chili flakes, lemon zest, and fresh herbs.
 Finish with homemade salsa verde and crumbled queso fresco and you suddenly have a Latin dish.

 The easiest method to prepare the chickpea fritters is by using a food processor.
 Pulse the chickpeas until they resemble a paste.
 Do not over mix since you want a little texture in the fritters.